Jason Jenn is an interdisciplinary multimedia artist.

-Jason Jenn is an interdisciplinary multimedia artist.
-He works at various times as performer, writer, visual artist, director, producer, designer, curator, and video editor.
+His works vary in roles as performer, writer, visual artist, director, producer, designer, curator, and video editor.
 He creates for exhibition on stage, on screen, on the page, in galleries, and at site-specific locations.

 Under the alias Troubadour Trixter, Jason delivers provocative ideas in the tradition of the Trickster archetype.

-He moved to Los Angeles in 1998 and spent several years working for the art departments of Hollywood film and television industry.
-He created his own independent consulting and creative arts company ReEvolutionary Productions in late 2000.
-In 2017 he joined forces with another visual artist with a video/media background, Vojislav Radovanovic to create an international multimedia collective Flourish Projects Group, as well as found L.A.
-Art Documents, providing quality video and photographic documentation to preserve and promote the contemporary arts community in Los Angeles and Beyond.
+He moved to Los Angeles in 1998 and spent several years working for the art departments of the Hollywood film and television industry.
+He created his own independent consulting and creative arts company ReEvolutionary Productions, in late 2000.
+In 2017 he joined forces with another visual artist with a video/media background, Vojislav Radovanović.
+Together they created an international arts collective, Flourish Projects Group, and founded L.A.
+Art Documents, a media company providing quality video and photographic documentation to preserve and promote the contemporary arts community in Los Angeles and Beyond.

 Jenn studied and performed for seven years under the guidance of Rachel Rosenthal, Los Angeles Cultural Treasure & Theatre Maverick.
 He honed his skills and co-created works for five years with the underground performance troupe The Invisible Theater.

 From 2012-2016, Jenn co-produced a plethora of crowd-pleasing events and performances at Spirit Studio, a community center and cabaret in Silver Lake.
 Since 2012 he has produced works for the City of West Hollywood’s One City One Pride LGBTQ Arts Festival, including three years as director/producer of the popular Stuart Timmons’ City of West Hollywood LGBTQ History Tour.